sablier-labs/docs/docs/contracts/v2/reference/core/interfaces/interface.ISablierV2Lockup.md

 - If there any assets left for the recipient to withdraw, the stream is marked as canceled.
 Otherwise, the stream is marked as depleted.
-- This function attempts to invoke a hook on either the sender or the recipient, depending on who `msg.sender` is, and if the resolved address is a contract.
+- This function attempts to invoke a hook on the recipient, if the resolved address is a contract.
 Requirements:
 - Must not be delegate called.
 - The stream must be warm and cancelable.
-- `msg.sender` must be either the stream's sender or the stream's recipient (i.e. the NFT owner).
+- `msg.sender` must be the stream's sender.

 ```solidity
 function cancel(uint256 streamId) external;